jayposs/kvfun/notes.md

 * Relational feature (I have designed a workable scheme)
 * Nesting buckets (supported directly by Bolt)
 * Replace "Put" with "Add", "Update", "Replace" functionality
 * Depending on workload, using GOB encoding rather than JSON may be better

+If you like what is contained here, take it and run.
+Don't count on any future changes by me, but there could be.
+See [blahblahblah.md](blahblahblah.md) for additional info.